johnsatoshifletcher/make-crypto-mobile-hackathon/proof_of_deposit/Readme.md

 ## Benefits of Proof-of-Deposit

-**Proof-of-Deposit** brings 2 significant benefits that complements Celo's philosophy of providing accessible, mobile-first payments in a token that maintains stable purchasing power:
+**Proof-of-Deposit** brings significant benefits that complements Celo's philosophy of providing accessible, mobile-first payments in a token that maintains stable purchasing power:

-1. A **"risk-free" rate** on cUSD has strong potential to draw in the most important userbase that cannot or do not want take risk with their money: **regulated institutions and non-speculative everyday users.** When a substantial proportion of users holds cUSD, cEUR, etc for non-speculative use, it strengthens the stability.
+1. **Tapping into the biggest and most important userbase: those that cannot or do not want take risk with their money such as regulated custodians/banks and non-speculative everyday people.**

-   Users will pick cUSD, cEUR over other stablecoins because the APY is market-determined (users will deposit if they deem APY to be attractive, and withdraw if it is too low), and creates a positive feedback loop between CELO and stablecoins:
+    These users, by increasing the liquidity of the stablecoins, helps stablise the peg as the liquidity serves as a buffer against sell-offs by the speculative crowd.
+The reason that these users will hold cUSD, cEUR, etc is due to the APY offered by **Proof-of-Deposit** (users will deposit if they deem APY to be attractive, and withdraw if they deem it too low).

+2. **Not like other DeFi: amplifying demand for CELO and stablecoins**

+   Unlike lending protocols, **Proof-of-Deposit** gives a **"risk-free" rate** where there is no risk of losing your principal.
+Unlike swap protocols, **Proof-of-Deposit** pays rewards from newly minted CELO (as opposed to a separate token) and from a transaction fees paid by the entire on-chain economy.

+   As users who deposit stablecoins earn a passive income paid in CELO, this creates a positive feedback loop:

    i.
 CELO price increase -> APY on stablecoin increases